gilnam74/vex-sneppet/VEX-Quick-start.md

 ## Create a point

 # VEX snippets
-Here you will find chunks of VEX code which performs a certain small task.
+Here you will find isolated blocks of VEX code, each of them performs one certain small task.